 - Doctor Who,

 - In the classic series The Doctor was an itinerant wanderer who would induct random humans from the contemporary time period and take them on adventures until real-life circumstances caused the companion to be dropped, one way or the other.
 The new series deconstructed this by having consequences for a young woman running off with a strange man for a long period of time (the exact consequences have varied per companion).
-For instance, when Rose disappeared her mother was frantic with worry and her boyfriend was accussed of her murder.
+For example, when Rose disappeared her mother was frantic with worry and her boyfriend was accused of her murder.
 A similar idea had previously been touched upon in the last story of the original Classic Series, where Ace goes home and finds she was presumed dead.

 - Later still, the character of the Doctor himself was given the same treatment: his habit of getting into the middle of any trouble, and of causing vast death and destruction to defeat an alien force resulted in him being pegged by many as the greatest threat to life in the universe.
 A faction arose devoted entirely to his undoing and raised a Laser Guided Tyke Bomb to that end.

 - This was already being done in the Virgin New Adventures, a Darker and Edgier version of the series showing the 7th Doctor becoming more morally ambiguous.
 It could even be considered this began well before the Classic Series ended, in "Resurrection of the Daleks" companion Tegan leaves because she can't handle the violence.

 - Scrubs deconstructs its use of the Imagine Spot.
 A few episode are shown from the perspective of the other characters and show how what J.D. says makes little sense to the other characters.
 In particular, his "pause to contemplate" motion is not instantaneous like implied but J.D. in fact zones out for upwards of 30 seconds or more.
 People have played tricks on him in that stage and he has injured himself doing one while running.